FINANCIAL SUPPORT SPECIALISTS

 Talk to a Financial Support Specialist

-Our goal is to help you find affordable options so you can start on and stay with treatment with Rebif®.
+Our goal is to help you find affordable options so you can start on and stay on treatment with Rebif®.
 Call us at 1-877-447-3243 from 8 AM to 8 PM ET, Monday through Friday or 9 AM to 5 PM ET, Saturday.

 *These programs are subject to change and/or discontinuation at any time.